attrace/homepage/about/referral-farming/guides.md

 ---
 title: Guides
 sidebar_label: Guides
+description: "Attrace Referral Farm guide.
+Step by step introduction to key terms and flows to create a farm, buy to farm or refer to farm."
 ---

 ## Key terms
-Before you start, there are few key terms should know to understand the usage of the Referral Farming app.
+Before you start, there are few key terms you should know to understand the usage of the Referral Farming app.

 #### _Daily Farm Rewards_
 Rewards distributed daily to the addresses of those who join the referral farms.
 Rewards are distributed to addresses based on the share of the total “farm position”